 Patients with other sleep disorders may also be at increased risk for drowsy driving crashes, although data are more limited.

 ●Narcolepsy – One case-control study evaluated 70 control drivers and 424 drivers who had untreated sleep disorders including sleep apnea, narcolepsy, another sleep disorder with excessive sleepiness, or a sleep disorder without excessive sleepiness .
 Patients with narcolepsy were most likely to be involved in a sleep-related crash.
 (See "Treatment of narcolepsy in adults", section on 'Driving safety'.)

 ●Chronic insomnia – Insomnia may contribute to an increased risk of crashes [37,38].
 In a population-based study of 54,399 adults in Norway followed for a median of 14 years, self-reported insomnia was associated with a two- to threefold increase in the risk of fatal crashes, independent of age, alcohol use, and medication use .
 The use of hypnotics for insomnia is another factor that may contribute to impaired driving in some individuals; particularly high-risk groups include women and older adults .
-(See "Treatment of insomnia", section on 'Dosing precautions'.)
+(See "Treatment of insomnia in adults", section on 'Dosing precautions'.)

 Sedating medications and alcohol — Many classes of medications can cause drowsiness, including benzodiazepines, opioids, sedative hypnotics, barbiturates, antiemetics, anticonvulsants, antihistamines, anticholinergics, antidepressants, muscle relaxants, antipsychotics, anti-Parkinson medications, and hypoglycemic agents.
 These drugs pose risks for drowsy driving when used alone and especially in combination with other drugs, alcohol, or sleep deprivation.